The State of the Art: Adaptations

 In late 2009 it was announced that the story "A Gift From the Culture" was in the early stages of being adapted for the cinema by Dominic Murphy, the director of White Lightnin'.

 Reception

-In 1990 Mike Christie reviewed the collection for Foundation.
-Christie called the collection a "rare success" in the genre of utopian fiction, successfully merging the styles of political utopia and "high-tech sf".
+In 1990 Mike Christie reviewed the novella for Foundation.
+Christie called it a "rare success" in the genre of utopian fiction, successfully merging the styles of political utopia and "high-tech sf".
 He praises Banks for showing a cast of believable, imperfect characters, who in turn make his utopia - the world of The Culture - more realistic.